 Jesus Christ commanded two practices that should be part of the ongoing life-blood of His church, baptism and the Lord's Supper (or communion).
-These practices are often called "sacraments" (or ordinances for those who prefer that term).
-Jesus didn't simply establish these sacraments as mechanical motions to be observed, however.
+These practices are often called "ordinances" (or sacraments for those who prefer that term).
+Jesus didn't simply establish these ordinances as mechanical motions to be observed, however.
 Instead, these sacraments help keep the gospel front-and-center in the life of a church.

 So let's dig in.
 What things should evangelical Christians "stack hands on" regarding the Lord's Supper?
 Here are four biblical and theological affirmations about the Lord's Supper that should lay the groundwork for any further discussion.

 The Lord's Supper is an Opportunity to Look Back.